duydvhcmut/VirtualAssistance/README.md

 # VirtualAssistance
 This Virtual Assistance's name is Daniel.
-He received the command through our voice.
+He receives the command through our voice.
 To activate him, say "Daniel".
 He will replies: "How can I help you?".
 After that user can give him the command.
 Can do it in another other way by saying his name followed by the command.
 For e.g: "Daniel, open Chrome"